-The Department of Sociology offers graduate work leading to the M.A. and Ph.D. degrees.
-The M.A. degree program gives students an opportunity to acquire a general knowledge of sociology through lecture courses, seminars, and exposure to a variety of theoretical and methodological approaches.
-The Ph.D. degree program centers around advanced offerings in the areas of theory, methods, social movements, gender, sexualities, religion, communities, and inequalities.
+The School of Anthropology, Political Science, and Sociology offers graduate work leading to the M.A. and Ph.D. degrees in Sociology.
+The Master of Arts in Sociology gives students an opportunity to acquire a general knowledge of sociology through lecture courses, seminars, and exposure to a variety of theoretical and methodological approaches.
+The Doctor of Philosophy in Sociology centers around advanced offerings in the areas of theory, methods, social movements, gender, sexualities, religion, communities, and inequalities.
 A special concentration in criminology, deviance, and criminal justice allows interested students to pursue a substantial part of the doctoral studies in Criminology and Criminal Justice.
 Students may pursue a Women, Gender and Sexuality Studies graduate certificate at the same time as well.

-The faculty of the department is research-oriented and encourages a similar orientation on the part of its students.
-The department maintains a small library and state-of-the-art computer facilities for qualitative and quantitative analyses.
+The faculty of the program is research-oriented and encourages a similar orientation on the part of its students.
+The program maintains a small library and state-of-the-art computer facilities for qualitative and quantitative analyses.

 This program requires a nonrefundable $65 application fee that must be submitted with the application for Admissions to Graduate Study in Sociology.
 This must be paid by credit card at the time you submit the online application.